 - 122 World Traveller

-I booked these Club World BA as a paying customer about two weeks before I was due to fly, as such they were expensive at £3,945 (especially compared to sale prices which can be found here) for the return Business Class British Airways flights.
-Now I wouldn’t ordinarily spend this much on leisure flights however during this BA Business Class review I’ll focus on whether I got value for money at this rate as well as looking at whether you’d get value for money if you were to redeem your BA airmiles for the clubworld flight.
+I booked this Club World BA seats as a paying customer about two weeks before I was due to fly.
+As such it was expensive at £3,945 (especially compared to sale prices which can be found here) for the return Business Class British Airways flight.
+Now I wouldn’t ordinarily spend this much on leisure flights however during this BA Business Class review I’ll focus on whether I got value for money at this rate as well as looking at whether you’d get value for money if you were to redeem your BA air miles for the Clubworld flight.

 Booking BA Clubworld

-As I was traveling with work I had limited option as to how I booked my business class BA flight.
-If you have the choice I would however wait for one of the British Airways Business Class Sales which tend to drop around June, September, December and towards the end of January – check here if BA have a current sale.
+As I was travelling with work I had limited options as to how I booked my Business Class BA flight.
+If you have the choice, wait for one of the British Airways Business Class sales which tend to appear around June, September, December and towards the end of January – check here if BA have a current sale.
 British Airways also offer package holidays which can sometimes work out considerably cheaper than booking the BA Club World flights on their own – take a look here for current package deals.

-Now we’ve explored the option of paying for flights, let’s take a quick look at the option of using airmiles to booking your British Airways Club World flight for free (but don’t forget you need to pay taxes!).
+Now we’ve explored the option of paying for flights, let’s take a quick look at the possibility of using air miles to book your British Airways Club World flight for free (but don’t forget you need to pay taxes!).

-The BA Club Class flight I took from London to Gatwick would require a total of 62,500 air miles each way.
-During peak times this would be 75,000 airmiles.
-As such for a couple flying to Grenada out of peak seasons, you’d need 250,000 air miles for two return business class on British Airways tickets.
-With the clever use of credit card sign up bonuses this may not be quite as hard as it seems – I’ve recently written about how to obtain a BA first class flight which you can read about here.
+The BA Club Class flight I took from London to Grenada would require a total of 62,500 air miles each way.
+During peak times this would be 75,000 air miles.
+For a couple flying to Grenada out of peak seasons, you’d need 250,000 air miles for two return Business Class tickets on British Airways.
+With the clever use of credit card sign-up bonuses this may not be quite as hard as it seems – I’ve recently written about how to obtain a BA First Class flight which you can read about here.
 It’s a very similar principle for Club Class British Airways.

-American Express Gold Card (reviewed here) – If you sign up to the American Express Gold card and spend £2,000 in the first three months you’ll receive 20,000 airmiles (or 22,000 if you use this link).
-Also encourage you’re travelling partner to sign up to the same card and once they’ve spent £2,000 you’ll have accumulated 44,000 American Express Reward Points which can be transferred to British Airways at a rate of 1:1.
-Note that after 12 months there is a charge for the American Express Gold Card of £140 per year.
-I’d strongly recommend cancelling the card before being charged because after a 6 month period you can sign up to the card again and earn a further 22,000 airmiles.
-You also earn 1 point for every pound spent on the card so if you and your travelling partner were to spend £2,000 you’d receive 2,000 points.
-Let’s assume you both cancel the cards after 3 months having spent the minimum requirement and then sign up again after 6 months.
-In a 12 month period you can accumulate 88,000 points across the cards!
-You’ll also have received 8 free lounge passes which come with the Gold Card – read my full review here.
+American Express Gold card (reviewed here) – If you sign up to the American Express Gold card and spend £3,000 in the first 3 months you’ll receive 10,000 air miles (or 12,000 if you use this link).
+Also encourage your travelling partner to sign up to the same card and once they’ve spent £2,000 you’ll have accumulated 24,000 American Express Rewards points which can be transferred to British Airways at a rate of 1:1.
+Note that after 12 months there is a charge for the American Express Gold card of £140 per year.
+I’d strongly recommend cancelling the card before being charged.
+You also earn 1 point for every pound spent on the card so if you and your travelling partner were to spend £3,000 you’d receive 3,000 points.

-British Airways American Express Premium Card (reviewed here) – Now the best part about this card is not the 25,000 airmiles (26,000 if you use this link) when you spend £3,000 in the first 3 months but the 2-4-1 voucher you’ll receive when you spend £10,000 on the card.
-This allows the holder to redeem 2 rewards flights for the price of 1, which in this instance reduces the total number of airmiles you need from 250,000 to 125,000.
-By spending £10,000 on the card you’ll earn 26,000 air miles sign up bonus alongside a further 15,000 airmiles (rate of 1.5 points per £1 spent).
+British Airways American Express Premium Plus card (reviewed here) – Now the best part about this card is not the 25,000 air miles (26,000 if you use this link) when you spend £3,000 in the first 3 months but the 2-4-1 voucher you’ll receive when you spend £10,000 on the card.
+This allows the holder to redeem 2 rewards flights for the price of 1, which in this instance reduces the total number of air miles you need from 250,000 to 125,000.
+By spending £10,000 on the card you’ll earn 26,000 air miles sign-up bonus alongside a further 15,000 air miles (rate of 1.5 points per £1 spent).
+You can also add your flying companion as a supplementary card holder to receive a further 3,000 points.

-As such between the two cards you and a partner will be able to accumulate a grand total of 129,000 airmiles which used with the 2-4-1 voucher would provide enough miles for Business Class flights British Airways.
-One thing to highlight is that your travel partner will need to transfer the American Express Rewards Points to your BA Executive Account.
+As such between the two cards you and a partner will be able to accumulate a grand total of 74,000 air miles which, when used with the 2-4-1 voucher, would provide enough miles for two one-way Business Class flights British Airways to Grenada.
+One thing to highlight is that your travel partner will need to transfer the American Express Rewards points to your BA Executive Account.
 To do this they’ll have to register you as a named person on their card.

 British Airways Business Class 777 – Check In

-Due to my BA Executive Card status I was able to book in advance and I choose 12A, a forward facing aisle seat.
-I’ll talk more about the BA Club World Seats and their layout slightly later on in this review.
+Due to my BA Executive card status I was able to book in advance and I chose 12C, a forward-facing, aisle seat.
+I’ll talk more about the BA Club World seats and their layout slightly later on in this review.

-One perk of traveling in clubworld is the dedicated check in desks.
+One perk of travelling in Clubworld is the dedicated check-in desks.
 There’s very rarely a queue which means you can speed through check in and have more time to spend in the complimentary lounge.

 British Airways Business Class – Lounge

-I arrived for breakfast and there were a good selection of pastries, cereals, fruits and of course Bacon Rolls.
+I arrived for breakfast to find a good selection of pastries, cereals, fruits and, of course, bacon rolls.

-One word of advice, while they don’t publicise Champagne, it is available on request.
-Just ask one of the friend members of staff.
-There are the usual selection of coffee machines, soft drinks and highland spring water available.
-There were also 4 red wines available and 3 white wines.
+One word of advice, while they don’t publicise the availability of Champagne, it is available on request.
+Just ask one of the friendly members of staff.
+There is the usual selection of coffee machines, soft drinks and highland spring water available.
+There were also 4 red wines and 3 white wines available.
 In addition to the wines there were numerous spirits:

 - Gin – Gordon’s and Bombay Sapphire